BYO-UPM/HUPA_database/data/HUPA_db/README.md

     * Free-text field with additional notes about the recording, clinical observations or deviations from the standard protocol.

-### 4.2 Sheet "Pathological"
+### 4.2 Worksheet "Pathological"

 * One row per recording from a speaker with a voice pathology.

-* The columns are the same as in the "Normals" sheet:
+* The columns are the same as in the "Healthy" worksheet:

   * File name
+  * Original file name
   * Sampling frequency (two columns)
   * Type
   * EGG